AaronWheezer/project_mct_2025/README.md

 - [ ] add more documentation to the project
 - [ ] comment the code
 - [ ] add more error handling to the project
+- [ ] fix code for plots from server to client
+- [ ] add implementation for client to request for plots / data from server
+- [ ] from server to all active clients message
+- [ ] show requests per client in the server
+- [ ] show popular requests in the server